syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 ### Splits

-Splits helps to configure two different words as a single.
+Splits helps to configure two different words as single.
 For example, consider # and region that can be treated as single word by using `Split` configuration.

 {% highlight xaml %}